aradi/nanocut/doc/configuration.rst

 `planes_miller`
   Miller indices of the delimiting planes (except those defined using normal vectors) followed by their distance from the origin.
+Depending on the settings in the `[geometry]` section, the Miller indices are interpreted with respect to the primitive lattice or the Bravais lattice.

 `planes_normal`
   Orthogonal vectors for each plane (except those defined using Miller indices)